daniloefl/hfnum/README.md

 rmin = 1e-8         # first point in the Grid

 # this is the main solver
+# change this to hfnum.HFS for the Hartree-Fock-Slater method
+# or hfnum.DFT for the Density Functional Theory approach
 h = hfnum.HF()

 # initialise library with the Grid parameters